cs4241-21a/a2-shortstack/README.md

 6. Modify the README to the specifications below, and delete all of the instructions originally found in this README.
 7. Create and submit a Pull Request to the original repo.
 Label the pull request as follows: a2-gitusername-firstname-lastname

-*Technical*
-- (10 points) Create a single-page app that both provides a form for users to submit data and always shows the current state of the server-side data.
-To put it another way, when the user submits data, the server should respond sending back the updated data (including the derived field calculated on the server) and the client should then update its data display.

 *Design/UX*
 - (5 points per person, with a max of 10 points) Test your user interface with other students in the class.
 Define a specific task for them to complete (ideally something short that takes <10 minutes), and then use the [think-aloud protocol](https://en.wikipedia.org/wiki/Think_aloud_protocol) to obtain feedback on your design (talk-aloud is also find).
 Important considerations when designing your study: